pirsch-analytics/docs/docs/advanced/domains-rollup.md

 If you have fewer prefixes than rollup domains, the last one is used for subsequent requests.
 Having only `/one` in the example above would result in both rollup views receiving `/one/foo`.

+## Referrer

+Referrers for additional domains will not be counted.
+If you have set up a domain `foo.com` as an additional domain for `bar.com`, switching from `foo.com` to `bar.com` will ignore the domain as a referrer.
+The other way around, it will still be tracked.

 ## Using the Server-Side Integration

 Rollup views and additional domains can also be used via server-side integration.
 You'll need a [client](/api-sdks/api#creating-a-client) to make the same requests as above from your server.